edgelesssys/marblerun.sh/content/docs/getting-started/marbles.md

 # Marbles

-Marbles represent the data plane in Marblerun and run your actual application code in secure enclaves within otherwise normal Docker containers.
+Marbles are Marblerun's data planes and run your application code in secure enclaves within otherwise normal Docker containers.
 Marbles communicate with the Coordinator via gRPC over TLS.
 See the [Add a Service]({{< ref "docs/workflows/add-service.md" >}}) section on how to build and configure a Marble.